majbthrd/DapperMime/README.md

 Follow the TinyUSB build instructions [available here](https://github.com/hathach/tinyusb/tree/master/docs), but issue the make command in the base directory of Dapper Mime.

-Note that each TinyUSB board name being targeted needs a corresponding subdirectory under the Dapper Mime ./bsp/ subdirectory and a customized version of swdio_bsp.h for the target.
+Note that each TinyUSB board name being targeted needs a corresponding subdirectory under the Dapper Mime ./bsp/ subdirectory and a customized version of DAP_config.h for the target.

 ## License